The War on Drugs – Lost in the Dream

 In the second half, the track Eyes to the Wind offers a solemn awakening and puts the album back on course, injecting some much needed energy.
 The song Burning has been compared to Springsteen’s Dancing in the Dark but without the Boss’s vocal clarity – Granduciel is wide awake now and is driving with no direction home.
 The final song In Reverse is a lovely crescendo, a wonderful summing up of the album’s mood: wistful but not dejected, still moving, albeit in reverse.

-Lost in the Dream was released on 18th March 2014, for further information or to order the album visit here.
+Lost in the Dream was released on 18th March 2014.
+For further information or to order the album visit The War on Drugs’ website here.

 Watch the video for Red Eyes here: